 B2B companies often think in traditional terms when it comes to planning their marketing initiatives, taking the view that SEO and SEM (search engine marketing) is less relevant in the B2B space than it is elsewhere.
 As such, they rely on things like word of mouth, a direct sales force conducting cold calls, conferences and other networking events.

-However, SEO is just as crucial in the B2B environment as it is everywhere else.
+However, SEO is just as crucial in the B2B environment for lead generation as it is everywhere else.

 - 71% of B2B researchers start their research with a generic search, and 90% of B2B researchers who are online use search specifically to research business purchases (Think With Google)

 - 77% of B2B purchasers say they won’t even speak to a salesperson until they’ve conducted their own research (HubSpot)

 - B2B marketers that blog generate 67% more leads than those that don’t (iMPACT)

 See how all those stats are interlinked?
 Blogging, as a B2B marketing tactic, successfully generates so many leads precisely because B2B researchers, purchasers and decision-makers are researching their purchase decisions online – and a company blog is one sure-fire way to SEO optimise a website and ensure that it turns up in search.